Seth MacFarlane: Personal life

 MacFarlane lives in Beverly Hills, California.
 He is not married and has no children.
 From 2012 to 2013, he was in a relationship with British actress Emilia Clarke.

 MacFarlane gave a speech at his alma mater, the Rhode Island School of Design, on September 10, 2001; the next morning he was scheduled to return to Los Angeles on American Airlines Flight 11, one of the planes hijacked in the September 11 attacks.
 Due to a hangover after the previous night's celebrations and an incorrect departure time (8:15 a.m. instead of 7:45 a.m.) from his travel agent, he arrived at Logan International Airport about ten minutes too late to board the flight, as the gates had been closed.
 Speaking of his experience of missing the fatal trip, MacFarlane said:The only reason it hasn't really affected me as it maybe could have is I didn't really know that I was in any danger until after it was over, so I never had that panic moment.
 After the fact, it was sobering, but people have a lot of close calls; you're crossing the street and you almost get hit by a car...
 This one just happened to be related to something massive.
 I really can't let it affect me because I'm a comedy writer.
 I have to put that in the back of my head.
-The Family Guy episode "Boy (Dog) Meets Girl (Dog)" references the incident.

 On July 16, 2010, MacFarlane's mother, Ann Perry Sager, died from cancer.
 Her death was reported by Larry King on his show Larry King Live, who acknowledged a conversation he had with her during an interview with MacFarlane in May 2010.

 MacFarlane is an atheist, explaining his beliefs, "I do not believe in God.
 I'm an atheist.
 I consider myself a critical thinker, and it fascinates me that in the 21st century most people still believe in, as George Carlin puts it, 'the invisible man living in the sky'."